4 Billion Years On

 This month in numbers

-April 2026 saw Cyprus experience an average temperature of 16.74°C, which is 0.4°C above the 1961–1990 baseline.
-This ranks as the 39th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April for land temperature on record, with an anomaly of +1.1°C against the same baseline.
+Cyprus experienced an April that was 0.4°C warmer than the 1961–1990 baseline, with an average temperature of 16.74°C. This ranked as the 39th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C compared to the 1961–1990 baseline.

 What changed